First. The new domain sandbox is literally bs.

 - Know your market.
 What are they searching for?
 I mean, aside from what looks good when you are thinking about what to search for.
 What are they ACTUALLY typing (or speaking) into the little search box?

-- Even if there really is a sandbox, shouldn’t you be working on your SEO, products, posts, etc. Yes, yes you should.
+- Even if there really is a sandbox, shouldn’t you be working on your SEO, products, posts, etc. Yes, yes you should and if you dont know how it could benefit you then go to this page and find out.
 Besides, most of us get most of our traffic from Pinterest anyway.

 You’re Going to Be Kind, Smart and Important